smolquants/papr-review-2023-02/review/funding-rates.md

 has pairing wstETH vs PAPR, otherwise likely encounter similar issues to [RAI](https://community.reflexer.finance/t/can-oracles-double-as-co-stakers-how-rai-like-systems-might-safely-support-staked-eth/397).

-Using wstETH as the quote in adjusting PAPR token targets would effectively have the funding rate mechanism on PAPR represent solely the apetite for leverage against collateral types supported by PAPR.
+Using wstETH as the quote in adjusting PAPR token targets would effectively have the funding rate mechanism on PAPR represent solely the appetite for leverage against collateral types supported by PAPR.
 This is analogous to the "premium" component of the funding rate on e.g. BitMEX perps.
 Bringing in wstETH as the quote to adjust targets against would be analogous to including the "interest rate" component of the BitMEX funding rate, assuming for the ETH economy that staked ETH yields (consensus portion) represent the "risk-free" rate (or as close as we'll get to one).